fuzzblob/YoAudio/README.md

 ### Supported playback formats <a name="formats"></a>

 The audio data can be at any arbitrary sample rate.
-The audio mixer will resample the data if needed (currently implementation using linear interpolation).
+The audio mixer will resample the data if needed.
+The current implementation uses linear interpolation for resampling.

 - WAV  8bit (unsigned integer)
-- WAV  8bit (signed integer) (untested)
 - WAV 16bit (signed integer)
 - WAV 32bit (signed integer)
-- WAV 32bit (float)
+- WAV 32bit IEEE-754 (float)
+- WAV 16bit (unsigned integer)  (untested)
+- WAV 32bit (unsigned integer)  (untested)
+- WAV  8bit (signed integer)    (untested)

-Plan to support:
+Plan to support (in order of importance):

-- OGG vorbis
+- OGG Vorbis (encapsulated Opus)
-- Opus
 - ADPCM
 - MP3
-- WAV 8bit (signed integer)
 - WAV 24bit (signed integer)

 ### Example Code  <a name="code"></a>